huggingface/blog/sdxl_lora_advanced_script.md

 and early 2000s that we (nostalgically) scraped from the internet.

 This example showcases a slightly different behaviour than the previous.
-While in both cases we used approximately the same amount of images ~30, we noticed
+While in both cases we used approximately the same amount of images (i.e. ~30), we noticed that for this style LoRA, the same settings that induced good results for the Huggy LoRA, are overfitting for the webpage style.

 Configurations: